nystudio107/twig-bundle-installer/README.md

 ## Potential uses for Twig Bundle Installer

-* Take your Twig snippets out of a bunch of gists, and into a Composer package that anyone can install
+* Take your Twig snippets out of a bunch of gists, and into a Composer package that anyone can install & use
-* Move boilerplate from "starter kits" into versionable Twig bundles that can be updated across multiple projects easily
+* Move boilerplate from monolithic "starter kits" into versionable Twig bundles that can be updated across multiple projects easily
-* Distribute your plugin "example templates" in a more convenient, formalized manner
+* Distribute your plugin "example templates" in a more convenient, formalized, versionable manner
-* Create platform-agnostic macros that do things like responsive image `srcset` code, and share it with others
+* Create platform-agnostic macros that do things like responsive image `srcset` code, and share them with others
 * Keep documentation and other support files together in the Twig Bundle, just like any Composer package
 * ...and more...